 6.60.1 Applicability to language

 The vulnerability as described in TR 24772-1 clause 6.60 applies to Python.

-As in 6.59.1, we separate the discussion into the three Python concurrency model.

 Threading model

 In Python, a thread may terminate by coming to the end of its executable code or by raising an exception.
 Python does not have a public API to terminate a thread.
 This is by design since killing a thread is not recommended due to the unpredictable behaviour that results.
 There are, however, dangerous work-arounds that can terminate Python threads by using calls to the operating system or the ctypes foreign function library.
 These workaround techniques can lead to deadlock, data corruption, and other unpredictable behaviour as described in ISO/IEC 24772-1 clause 6.60.